Post-9/11 GI Bill (Chapter 33)

 Enlistment or extension for six years of reserve duty after July 1, 1985 is required, and does not require a contribution by the service member.
 You may be entitled to receive up to 36 months of educational benefits, which end 10 years from the date you become eligible for the program.

-VA Veterans Readiness and Employment (Chapter 31)
+Veteran Readiness and Employment (VR&E/Chapter 31)

 This program is available to certain veterans who have a service-connected disability of 20 percent or greater.
 Although the date of entry to active service is not considered, students should use this benefit within twelve years of the date of discharge.
 Eligibility is determined on a case-by-case basis.

 A child or spouse of a service-connected deceased or 100-percent-permanently disabled veteran may be eligible for VA educational assistance.
 The marital status of a dependent child is not a factor in determining eligibility.
-Benefits may be used until the dependent has reached the age of twenty-six or for eight years from the date that eligibility is determined, whichever is late
+Benefits may be used until the dependent has reached the age of twenty-six or for eight years from the date that eligibility is determined, whichever is later.

 Yellow Ribbon Program